Adityabaxi/texttranslator/README.md

 # texttranslator
-This code translates text from English to various languages.
+This code translates text from English to various languages(eg.ja)